-- To elect nine directors to serve until the 2005 Annual Meeting of Shareholders of the Company and until their successors are duly elected and qualified; - To approve the Western Digital Corporation 2004 Performance Incentive Plan; - To ratify the appointment of KPMG LLP as independent accountants for the Company for the fiscal year ending July 1, 2005; and - To transact such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.
+- To elect nine directors to serve until the 2006 Annual Meeting of Shareholders of the Company and until their successors are duly elected and qualified; - To approve the Western Digital Corporation 2005 Employee Stock Purchase Plan; - To approve an amendment to the Company's 2004 Performance Incentive Plan that would increase by 13,000,000 the number of shares of common stock available for issuance under the plan; - To ratify the appointment of KPMG LLP as independent accountants for the Company for the fiscal year ending June 30, 2006; and - To transact such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.

-YOUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF THE DIRECTOR NOMINEES NAMED IN PROPOSAL 1 AND "FOR" EACH OF THE OTHER TWO PROPOSALS.
+YOUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" EACH OF THE NINE DIRECTOR NOMINEES NAMED IN PROPOSAL 1 AND "FOR" EACH OF THE OTHER THREE PROPOSALS.